 This Intertwining Arts project is a blend of live piano performance of the first five Piano Sonatas by Alexander Scriabin (1872-1915) and a simultaneous projection of artistic video collages, with the Planet Earth and humanity's impact on it as the main subject matter.
-It will be premiered in Switzerland, in June of 2018.
+It was premiered in Switzerland, in June of 2018.

-The project will focus on artistically displaying two main themes: the beauty and power of Earth, the generous planet, which is the home to all of us, opposed to the results of the human activity during the last 100-150 years, which has been drastically changing the environment; since the industrial revolution gradually lead to such a development of technology, which in turn created unretractable outcomes.
+The project focuses on artistically displaying two main themes: the beauty and power of Earth, the generous planet, which is the home to all of us, opposed to the results of the human activity during the last 100-150 years, which has been drastically changing the environment; since the industrial revolution gradually lead to such a development of technology, which in turn created non-retractable outcomes.
 This includes pollution, waste, climate change, lack of drinking water in certain parts of the planet, and many other problems.
 It concerns all and each of us and none would be able to avoid the consequences at a certain point in time.
 It is impossible for any thinking person not to notice these changes and to disregard this issue.
 Intertwining Arts aims to bring up this subject and figuratively speak about it from the stage by the means of live music and video projection.